chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 private float timeSinceLastSpawned;
 ```
-There's a lot of variables here, but most of them are pretty intuitive. "columns" is an array, which if you recall is basically a list of other gameobjects.
-We're making a "pool" of objects, which is basically objects we're going to move to the right of the screen as soon as they pass the left side of the screen.
-ColumnMin and ColumnMax are the furthest up and down the columns can spawn as.
+Instead of generating an infinite number of columns and wasting energy destroying them as soon as they go offscreen, we're only going to have 5 columns, which we are simply going to move to the right of the screen as soon as they go too far left.

+These variables are mostly intuitive, so I'm not going to go super in detail about it.
+SpawnXPosition is where to the right they spawn. "columns" is an array, which if you recall is a programming object that's a list of other objects.
+It will hold our actual columns.

 Inside the Start Method, add:
 ```cs